Fields and Equations of Classical Mechanics for Quantum Mechanics: The Total Energy and Euler Equation p1830

-For one-body systems, these are Euler equations of fluid dynamics: Equation $\mathbb{EQ}_\bu$ is the Euler Equation~(\ref{7288}) with variable mass; Equation $\mathbb{EQ}_\bu$ is the Euler Equation~(\ref{7288b}) with conserved mass, and $a\rho\nabla U$ and $b\rho\nabla U$ are the corresponding body forces per volume.
+For one-body systems, these are Euler equations of fluid dynamics: Equation $\mathbb{EQ}_\bu$ is the Euler Equation~(\ref{7288}) with variable mass; Equation $\mathbb{EQ}_\bu$ is the Euler Equation~(\ref{7288b}) with conserved mass, and there is flexibility in the placement of the body forces (per volume) $\rho\nabla U$.
+Both equations are for irrotational flow.

+\alt{A condensed form of an equation is given, Eq.~(\ref{8888d}).
+Below that equation, a sentences is added about the symmetry of the equation.}

 For the $n$-body case, the derivation of the generalization of Eq.~(\ref{2077}) is